 - Compost your leftovers.
 When you do have leftovers, consider composting them rather than sending them out in the food waste to be burned.
 Bonus points awarded for using the compost to grow food you’d have otherwise bought in a supermarket!

 - Use drop-off points for your deliveries.
 When you order small goods online, choose a convenient pick-up point to pick up your items from.
 Maybe there’s a pick-up point on the school run or near the office.
 These help keep our air cleaner by having one point to deliver many items to: without them, a journey to each home would have to be made.
 Check for your pick-up point when choosing your delivery option.

 - Turn off your engine when your car is idle.
 Of course, this has the added bonus of saving you money: if you’re going to be stuck in traffic for more than a few moments, turning off your engine will reduce emissions and prevent wasted fuel.

 - Upgrade to an electric car.
 If you must have a car, an electric car powered by your renewable energy supplier is about the greenest you’re going to get!
 Electric cars are on the rise and they’re getting more and more affordable.

 - Make sure your car and boiler work properly.
 By servicing your car and boiler on a regular basis, you’re making sure that all components are working in the most efficient way.

 - Buy second hand.
 This is quite an easy adjustment to make and often overlooked.
 Buying second hand prevents new resources from being used and as second hand items often stay local, the transport miles will be reduced too.
-With the rise of Facebook selling groups, community currencies and high street stores dedicated to pre-loved goods, there’s little reason to buy brand new.
+I love eBay and Cex for second hand goods.

 Get involved with National Clean Air Day.